On the Sphere and Cylinder: Contents

 a way of mapping the world that accurately represents areas.
-Archimedes was particularly proud of this latter result (as it was allegedly inscribed on his tombstone discovered by Cicero), and so he asked for a sketch of a sphere inscribed in a cylinder to be inscribed on his grave.
-Later, Roman philosopher Marcus Tullius Cicero discovered the tomb, which had been overgrown by surrounding vegetation.
+Archimedes was particularly proud of this latter result, and asked for a sketch of a sphere inscribed in a cylinder to be inscribed on his tombstone.
+Later, Roman philosopher Marcus Tullius Cicero rediscovered the tomb, which had been overgrown by surrounding vegetation.

 The argument Archimedes used to prove the formula for the volume of a ball was rather involved in its geometry, and many modern textbooks have a simplified version using the concept of a limit, which did not exist in Archimedes' time.
 Archimedes used an inscribed half-polygon in a semicircle, then rotated both to create a conglomerate of frustums in a sphere, of which he then determined the volume.

 It seems that this is not the original method Archimedes used to derive this result, but the best formal argument available to him in the Greek mathematical tradition.
 His original method likely involved a clever use of levers.
 A palimpsest stolen from the Greek Orthodox Church in the early 20th century, which reappeared at auction in 1998, contained many of Archimedes works, including The Method of Mechanical Theorems, in which he describes a method to determine volumes which involves balances, centers of mass and infinitesimal slices.